 Mulch the whole bed with straw once the temperatures get down around freezing.
 Our temperatures are cold on Fall mornings and maybe close to freezing overnight.

 Once planted, all you have to do is weed it regularly during the growing season.
 One of the reasons I plant my Garlic tightly is that it reduces the weeds that come up.

-So to get the Garlic in the ground and ready for Winter, it is just a matter of planting the cloves, covering them with soil, then covering them with a good layer of mulch.
-You could use straw, grass clippings or leaves.
+So to get the Garlic in the ground and ready for Winter, it is just a matter of planting the cloves, covering them with soil, then covering them with a good layer of mulch later.
+You could use hay, straw, grass clippings or leaves.

 During the Fall, your Garlic may start to grow and get a few inches of green leaf on them before Winter sets in.
-You don’t need to do anything to them – just wait for them to appear in Spring.
+It’s OK…you don’t need to do anything to them – just wait for them to appear in Spring.

 In the Spring the Garlic bulbs will continue to grow.
 While the green leaves are growing above the soil, the Garlic bulb is growing below the soil.
 Water it every few days and keep any weeds out.

 Before you know it, you’ll have lots of Scapes to harvest – just cut them off at the base of the Scape using a knife.
 I usually just snap them off, it’s much faster.

 If you want nice big garlic heads, you MUST take the scapes off.
 This directs the energy into the bulb below ground, and it will then grow bigger.

 Don’t just toss those Scapes onto your compost pile.
 They taste great!